goshiaoki/goshiaoki.github.io/index.md

 - **ZEALS Co., Ltd. (Tokyo, Japan)**
   *May 2018 -- September 2018*
   *Marketing Intern*
-  - Worked on a advertisement campaign.
+  - Worked on an advertisement campaign.

 ## Awards